top of page

 ABOUT

 A visit to the Stonington Lobster Trap tree is a magical experience and provides unique photo opportunities.
-The architectural masterpiece is situated on a grassy area at the Stonington, Connecticut town dock, paying homage to the town’s renowned fishing industry.
+The artistic and architectural masterpiece is situated on a grassy area at the Stonington, Connecticut town dock, paying homage to the town’s renowned fishing industry.
 Whether you view this spectacle during the day or at night, the beautiful landmark provides an eclectic buoy exhibit that is a flawless balance between stunning professionally painted works and those created by local children.

-The Stonington Lobster Trap Tree will be on display for 7 weeks beginning November 26, 2022, Small Business Saturday, at 4:30pm.
+The Stonington Lobster Trap Tree will be on display for 7 weeks beginning November 25, 2023, Small Business Saturday, at 4:30pm.
 Please come and visit with your family and friends.
-The art installation will be in place through January 15, 2023 and there is convenient parking in the lot at the Stonington Town Dock.
+The art installation will be in place through January 7, 2024 and there is convenient parking in the lot at the Stonington Town Dock.
 The Stonington Lobster Trap Tree is the perfect selfie spot, makes a terrific backdrop for your family holiday cards, and is a great excuse to come and visit beautiful Stonington Borough.
 After you’ve seen the tree, we encourage you to explore the eclectic shops and outstanding restaurants in this quintessential shoreline village.
 The tree will be lit until 9:30PM each night so that it's equally as beautiful in the evening as it is during the day.

 Local youth were invited to join the fun and explore the wonder of art at community workshops.
 Using the people, places, events, traditions and history of the town of Stonington as inspiration, youth painted their own masterpieces to be included on the Stonington Lobster Trap Tree.
 With the encouraging guidance of Stonington artists, these workshops are both fun and educational.
 40 Stonington children/families participated at no charge this year.
 Their buoys become their property when the tree is dismantled.

-2022 Tree Stats
+2023 Tree Stats

 To learn more about Stonington Borough businesses and events, please visit The Stonington Borough Merchant's Association website.